-In CMIS the values of these generic hardware signals are denoted as either ASSERTED or DEASSERTED, with physical signal value mapping defined in Appendix A.
+In CMIS the values of these discrete management signals are denoted as either ASSERTED or DEASSERTED, with physical signal value mapping defined in Appendix A.

-The usage of these management control signals is described in chapter 8.
+The usage of these management control signals in CMIS is described in chapters 6 and 8.